ckumuran/IDKSQL/README.md

 ## The Idea

 Databases speak SQL.
 Humans speak English.
 The gap between them has always required either years of experience or a DBA sitting next to you.
 IDKSQL eliminates that gap entirely.

-It's not a chatbot wrapper.
-It's not a cloud service.
 It's a **full-stack, local-first, schema-aware AI query engine** — a system that understands your actual database structure, generates executable SQL from plain English, detects dangerous operations before they run, and explains every query it writes.
 The whole thing runs on your machine, with your models, against your databases.

-The system feels like: **a fusion of a hacker console, database IDE, and AI copilot** — built for engineers who are tired of alt-tabbing between a terminal, a SQL client, and Stack Overflow.

 ---